Auditing and Assurance Standards Oversight Council

 Carol lives in Victoria.

-Phil lives in Toronto.
+Kathryn lives in Port Perry and Toronto.

-Shannon lives in Calgary.
+Sheila lives in Lumsden.

 John is an active lecturer and facilitator at various professional programs including the Audit Committee sessions of the Director’s Education Program of the Institute of Corporate Directors, and was previously a member of the Institute of Corporate Directors, Calgary Chapter Executive Committee.

-John lives in Toronto.
+John lives in Calgary.

-Brian lives in Oakville.
+Janet lives in Vancouver.

 Cameron McInnis represents the Canadian Securities Administrators on the Auditing and Assurance Standards Oversight Council and is the Chief Accountant of the Ontario Securities Commission.
 In this role, he is responsible for providing specialized accounting and auditing advisory services to the Commission, its senior management and staff, and market participants.
 He joined the Commission in 2001 and has served as Manager in its Corporate Finance branch, as well as Associate Chief Accountant at both the Ontario and the British Columbia Securities Commission.